CRB-CyberSec-Dev/Cookie-Extractor/README.md

 ## Overview

-Cookie Extractor is a Chrome extension designed to help developers easily extract, manage, and export cookies from any website.
-This tool simplifies the process of handling cookies by allowing you to generate JavaScript code that can be used in your development projects.
-Whether you're working on web security, testing, or development, Cookie Extractor is a handy utility to have in your toolbox.
+**Cookie Extractor** is a powerful Chrome extension designed to help developers and cybersecurity professionals easily extract cookies from a browser's developer tools, convert them into a JavaScript format, and send them to a server for storage or analysis.
+The extension is highly customizable and includes API support for remote storage.

 ## Features